AnishXavier/Cortana-Intelligence-Gallery-Content/Tutorials/Deep-Learning-for-Text-Classification-in-Azure/README.md

 ### Modifying the app to deploy your own model

 #### deploy.cmd
-- This is the command file that is run after deployment, you can update it if you need to install a different version of MXNET for example or perform extra post-deployment actions
+- This is the command file that is run after deployment, you can update it if you need to install a different version of MXNet for example or perform extra post-deployment actions.

 #### requirements.txt
-- This file list all the pip dependencies necessary for your flask app to run
+- This file list all the pip dependencies necessary for your flask app to run.
-- If your dependencies are not pure python, it is recommended to install them via a wheel (see numpy and pandas for example), pre-compiled for the windows 64 bit, python 2.7
+- If your dependencies are not pure python, it is recommended to install them via a wheel (see numpy and pandas for example), pre-compiled for the windows 64 bit, python 2.7.

 #### web.2.7.config
 - This file contains the webconfig for the IIS running on the Azure App Service instances.
-You can use this one or modify it to use the fastcgi protocol if that is more suitable for your use-case.
+You can use this one or modify it to use the `fastcgi` protocol if that is more suitable for your use-case.

 #### Model/crepe_amazon_sentiment-*
-- These files contains the symbol definition of your network and the weights of the model, they are necessary to load a trained MXNET model in memory
+- These files contains the symbol definition of your network and the weights of the model, they are necessary to load a trained MXNet model in memory.
-- Replace them with your own files and update the model.py file in the WebApp folder
+- Replace them with your own files and update the `model.py` file in the WebApp folder.

 #### WebApp/model.py
-- That's where the model is loaded and the routes are defined, use this file to add more models or more routes to your API
+- That's where the model is loaded and the routes are defined, use this file to add more models or more routes to your API.

 #### WebApp/index.html
-- If you want your API to have a frontend, or documentation, you can define static pages as well, the assets are under static/assets/*
+- If you want your API to have a frontend, or documentation, you can define static pages as well, the assets are under `static/assets/*`.